chief/google_search_criterion/README.md

 # GoogleSearchCriterion

-A toy to compare words against google search results
+A toy to compare words against Google search results.
+Language is a vivid organism.
+There is no right or wrong.
+By observing results from Google one can observe the usage of words and compare them with others.
+All explanations should be avoided :)

 ## Installation